 However, don’t expect your employer, their insurance company, or a negligent third party to make the recovery process easy for you.

-Call Winters & Yonker, P.A. to give yourself the edge you need to win.
+Call Winters & Yonker Personal Injury Lawyers to give yourself the edge you need to win.

 When you choose our Clearwater personal injury law firm, you’ll be sending a clear message to insurers and at-fault parties: you’re serious about maximizing your financial recovery.

 While you focus on recovering from your injuries and getting back on your feet, our attorneys will:

 - Coordinate an independent investigation into your construction accident

 - Gather evidence that can be used to support a claim for damages

 - Interview witnesses and parties with relevant information

 - Prepare and submit necessary claims and documentation on your behalf